AlleninTaipei/Artificial-Intelligence-Study/README.md

 By studying this practical example to gain a deeper understanding of artificial intelligence and large language models.

+---

+## LLM Roadmap

+The LLM roadmap is divided into three main sections: LLM Fundamentals, LLM Scientist, and LLM Engineer.
+Each section covers essential topics and skills necessary for understanding, developing, and deploying large language models (LLMs).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.